eval()

 Performance Implications

 The eval() function is significantly slower than alternatives because it must invoke the JavaScript interpreter at runtime.
-Every call to eval() forces the engine to compile and execute new code, bypassing many optimizations.
+Every call to eval() forces the engine to compile and execute new code, bypassing many optimizations that the JIT compiler normally applies to static code.
+This overhead becomes especially visible inside loops where each iteration triggers a fresh parse and compile step.

 // Slow: Using eval() in a loop